 More than one in five candidates are expecting to receive salary increases of over 6% in the current pay review period, despite 89% of employers planning to keep salary increases below that, new research from Hays has uncovered.

-Nick Deligiannis, Australian and New Zealand managing director of Hays, said that employers are seeking to maintain costs in the coming period, meaning they may need to look to provide other opportunities for growth to attract candidates.
+Nick Deligiannis, a managing director at Hays, said employers are seeking to maintain costs in the coming period, meaning they may need to look to provide other opportunities for growth to attract candidates.

 While employees must not set their bar too high, employers must be wary, as well.
 “Employers also need to tread carefully in this market and ensure they are selling the full range of the benefits they offer employees when they are interviewing job candidates,” Deligiannis said.